jt-nti/barnard-castle/README.md

 # barnard-castle

-Hack to scan NHS COVID-19 check-in QR codes
+Hack to scan NHS COVID-19 check-in QR codes based on RevK's [How not to QR (NHS COVID-19 App)](https://www.revk.uk/2020/09/how-not-to-qr-nhs-c19-app.html) blog post

 Built with: